i-am-harveyt/PersonalWeb/README.md

 # Introduction

-This is a React practice, try to build a personal website.
+This is a React.js practice, try to build a personal website.